gtempesta/game-of-life-test/README.md

 # Reasoning

-The current state of the cells is stored in a two dimensional array.
+The current state of the cells is stored in a two-dimensional array.
 Every cell can be alive or dead.
 A dead cell will have a value of 0, while a living cell will have a value of 1.

 The first state of the application is computed with a random function that assigns a 0 or a 1 to each value in the two-dimensional array.